 EXPLORE THIS STORY

-BRUISED NATO: MERZ ACCUSES WASHINGTON OF HUMILIATION AS ALLIANCE DEBATES END OF ANNUAL SUMMITS
+NATO WOUNDED BY TRUMP: MERZ ACCUSES WASHINGTON OF HUMILIATION, ALLIANCE CONSIDERS END TO ANNUAL SUMMITS

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more